shanecoen/code-institute-portfolio-2/README.md

 ### Site Structure:

 The Movie Quiz consists of three seperate pages i.e. Home page, the Quiz page and the final results page.
-The home page is the default landing page and the quiz page can be assessed once the user clicks on the start quiz button.
+The home page is the default landing page and the quiz page can be assessed once the user clicks on the start button.
 The final results page can only be assessed once the user has completed the quiz.
 At all times the user has the option of returning to the homepage via the large restart button making navigation very accessible.

 ### Design Choices:

 * Typography

-The font chosen for this website was "Raleway" for all headings and body text with a fallback option of "Sans-Serif".
+The font chosen for this website is "Raleway" for all headings and body text with a fallback option of "Sans-Serif".
 This font was chosen as it is aesthetially pleasing and is easy to read for the user.
 Google Fonts was used to aquire this font.

 * Colour Scheme